Austin & Ally: Plot

-In the initial episode, "Rockers & Writers", Austin overhears Ally singing a song she's written.
+In "Rockers & Writers", Austin overhears Ally singing a song she's written.
 Later, he changes the tempo of the song and sings it himself, although he's completely forgotten it's the same song he heard Ally singing.
 He becomes famous from it after his best friend, Dez, directs Austin in a music video for the song and posts it on the Internet, making Austin an overnight sensation.
 Once Ally takes credit for her song, she and Austin work together on a second song.
 At the end of the episode, Austin convinces her to become his partner, and the two agree to work together and eventually become close friends.
 Ally's best friend, Trish, pitches in as Austin's manager and Dez continues to direct Austin's music videos.
 At the end of the first season, Austin gets signed to Jimmy Starr's record label.

 The second season sees both Austin and Ally taking bigger steps.
 Ally conquers her stage fright by performing a duet with Austin.
 By the end of the second season, Ally signs a record deal and records an album with Ronnie Ramone, while Austin goes on his first national tour.
 Due to her schedule with Ronnie Ramone, Ally is unable to attend the first half of Austin's tour, but in the first two episodes of the third season, Ally does attend the second half of the tour.

 In the third season, Ally's career takes off.
 Later, Ally is making her first album.
 By the end of the third season, Austin sacrifices his music career when his record label forbids him from being together with Ally.
 Austin chooses to be with Ally as they confess their love for each other.
 In the end, Austin goes with Ally on her first tour, Trish starts her own management company, and Dez goes to film school in Los Angeles.

 In the fourth season, the group reunites after the tour and turns Sonic Boom into a music school called A&A Music Factory, where they help students pursue their musical dreams.
 They combine their talents to become business partners, and the store's success explodes.

 The series has been described as a "pint-sized" version of HBO's comedy-drama Entourage.